← Thought Leadership

 New to the topic?
 Start with What sovereign compliance actually means.

-DORA — the Digital Operational Resilience Act — applies to you if you are a financial entity operating in the EU, or an ICT third-party provider serving those entities.
+Most company owners and CEOs I speak to about DORA open by explaining why it does not reach them.
+It might be a software firm that sells into a couple of banks, or a small payment company sure it sits under the size where anyone cares.
+They are usually wrong, and they are usually uncomfortable when I walk them through why.
+DORA, the Digital Operational Resilience Act, applies to you if you are a financial entity operating in the EU, or an ICT third-party provider serving those entities.
 It has applied since 17 January 2025.
 If you are a bank, insurer, investment firm, payment or e-money institution, crypto-asset service provider, or a technology company supplying any of them, you are very likely in scope.
-Here are the two tests that decide it.
+Two tests decide it, and I put them to work in almost every one of those conversations.

-DORA lists the financial entities it covers, including credit institutions, payment institutions, e-money institutions, investment firms, crypto-asset service providers, insurance and reinsurance undertakings, and several others.
-If your firm holds an EU financial licence or authorisation, assume you are in scope unless a specific exemption applies.
+DORA does not leave this to interpretation.
+It lists the financial entities it covers: credit institutions, payment institutions, e-money institutions, investment firms, crypto-asset service providers, insurance and reinsurance undertakings, and several more.
+If your firm holds an EU financial licence or authorisation, start from the assumption that you are in scope, and go looking for a specific exemption rather than hoping one applies to you.

 Definition